v4rakh/upda/_doc/Home.md

 _upda_ is **NOT** a scraper to watch docker registries or GitHub releases, it simply tracks and consolidates updates from different sources, but you need to feed in these information on your own, e.g., via Webhooks.
-If you like to watch GitHub releases, write a scraper and use `upda-cli` to report back to _upda_.
+If you like to watch GitHub releases, write a scraper and use the binary `upda` to report back to _upda_.